 Derek Jaeger, Senior Program Manager, Learning Management Applications, Information Services and Technology (Staff to Task Force)

-It will run from February 2013 until a report out in May 2013 to the Director of Digital Learning, Professor of Mechanical Engineering Sanjay Sarma and at the May 2013 Office of Digital Learning Retreat.
+The report from October 2013 to the Director of Digital Learning, Professor of Mechanical Engineering Sanjay Sarma is available online.